 In addition to the above, there are other things that an employer should be aware of during the working interview process.
 For instance, working interviews can be disruptive to your existing work environment.
 Having an extra person floating around and shadowing existing employees can sometimes make other employees uneasy.
 By making sure that everyone at your practice is properly briefed ahead of time, you can hopefully mitigate some of these discomforts.
 In the alternative, a working interview can be very stressful on an applicant.
 To make sure that your potential employee is comfortable, be sure that while your skills test is structured and your time is laid out accordingly, you will also need to allow time for that person to ask questions and bring up any concerns that they might have.
 Lastly, because this is a competitive process, you may want to consider having a potential employee sign a non-disclosure agreement as part of the working interview.
 This is especially important if your dental or medical practice includes any proprietary secrets or methods in your work.

-While a working interview may seem nerve-wracking for everyone involved, arming yourself with the above knowledge will help you feel confident in your decision-making processes.
+While a working interview may seem nerve-wracking for everyone involved, arming yourself with the above knowledge will help you feel confident in your decision-making processes in the realm of employment law.
 If there is ever any doubt regarding whether or not you should compensate the applicant for their working interview, it is best to go ahead and do so to avoid any potential liability.
 Should you have any pressing questions regarding any particular interactions during the working interview process, consulting your legal counsel can additionally put your mind at ease.

 Stay updated with industry news!